 A unifying event or scenario is obtained where a group of characters might congregate or share a moment of significance.
 Four players form a line in front of the audience, with each one stepping forward when it’s their turn.
 The first player (typically positioned stage right) is the first to speak and begins a narration from the point of view of a unique character of their making.
 After perhaps a couple of sentences they step back and the next player in the sequence continues the storytelling process, offering the beginning of a new arc from their own character’s perspective.
-Once all four characters have established their personas, the sequence continues through multiple rotations until eventually all four characters and stories meet in a culminating moment in time inspired by the initial suggestion.
+Once all four characters have established their personae, the sequence continues through multiple rotations until eventually all four characters and stories meet in a culminating moment in time inspired by the initial suggestion.

 The players form a line and are inspired by the audience suggestion of “first car”.

 Player A: (stepping forward) “It’d been a quiet day on the lot.
 Sometimes you just don’t get much interest even though these cars certainly can sell themselves given the chance!
 I had settled in at my desk with my newspaper and a cup of joe when I saw someone out by the new models.
 Here was my chance…”

 Player B steps forward as “A” returns to the line.